Migration background: New definition of "immigration history"

 In March 2023, results of the microcensus on the population "with an immigration history" were published.
-According to this concept, (German: Einwanderungsgeschichte), a person has an "immigration history" if he or she has immigrated himself or both of his or her parents have immigrated to what is now Germany since 1950.
+According to this concept, (German: Einwanderungsgeschichte), a person has an "immigration history" if they themselves immigrated or both parents immigrated to what is now Germany after 1950.

 When publishing the results of the 2022 census at the end of June 2024, the Federal Statistical Office announced that the "concept of immigration history [...] replaces the concept of migration background from the 2011 census".
 The new concept now appears in the forms "with immigration history", "immigrants", "descendants of immigrants", "with one-sided immigration history" and "without immigration history".
 A newly created definition of immigration history was announced: "An immigration history is said to be someone who has either immigrated to Germany themselves or whose two parents have immigrated to Germany.
 The state of a person at the time of their birth applies.
 People born before 2 August 1945 are evaluated based on the borders of the German Reich as of 31 December 1937.
 People born after 2 August 1945 are classified based on the borders of today's Federal Republic.
 Information on the descendants of migrants, regardless of whether they have a bilateral or unilateral immigration history, can only be provided for persons of the same age and under 18 years of age who are registered in the same municipality as their parents".
 This means that all German persons who were born sometime before 1945 in the areas annexed from 1938 onwards now have an immigration history, as do those who were born after 2 August 1945, but before the expulsion in the areas east of the Oder-Neisse line.